Espresso Vs French Press | Comparing two Popular Methods

 3) Quick and Ease of Use

-Espresso is quick and convenient to make, as it takes only a few seconds to brew a shot, while French Press takes several minutes to steep and press the coffee.
+Espresso is an extremely quick brewing method, as it takes only 20-30 seconds to brew a shot, while French Press takes 4-6 minutes to steep and press the coffee.

 To brew a perfect cup of coffee, both French Press and Espresso require some brewing skills and expertise.
-Otherwise, you will end up with a terrible coffee.
+Otherwise, you will end up with a terrible drink.

 4) Milk-Based Drinks